Our Story

 Celebrating who we are!

-A special Kenyan blend of nomadic wisdom, Italian cuisine and scientific integrity
+A special Kenyan blend of nomadic wisdom, Italian cuisine and deep ecology

-Our journey in Samburu started decades ago, when Save The Elephants first established its research station in the centre of the Reserve, prompting our first forays into the local community that sparked enduring friendships.
+Our journey in Samburu started decades ago, when Save The Elephants first established its research station in the centre of the Reserve.
+Inviting the local nomads to join us on elephant collaring operations, sparked our initial first friendships that later became enduring partnerships and alliances.

 PLAN WITH US